open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 [`localBlob`](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/02-access-types/localblob.md).
 </details>

-### Add an image reference
+### Add an Image

 Next, we will add an image.
+This can be done in one of two ways:

+#### Add an Image Reference (Option 1)

-The image is already stored in an image registry (e.g. by a previous Docker build/push).
+If the image is already stored in an image registry (e.g., by a previous Docker build/push), you can simply add a reference to it.

 ```shell
 ocm add resource $CA_ARCHIVE --type ociImage --name image --version ${VERSION} --accessType ociArtifact --reference gcr.io/google_containers/echoserver:1.10